marcos-brito/mixrank-data-eng-interview/README.md

 ```

 The results will be written to `out.csv`.

+# Code improvements

+These are a few updates that would make the code better, but were not implemented:

+- Serialization
+- Async runtime
+- Better API for selectors
+- Look for logos in other sources.
+Not only HTML
+- Output SVGs.
+Not only URLs
 # Objectives

 - Write a program that will crawl a list of website and output their logo URLs.